14wkinnersley/WellsFLIX-Status/content/default/issues/2021-02-21-cloud-unscheduled-outage.md

 twitterFeed: ""
 enableComments: true
 ---
 The WellsFLIX Cloud Server cannot be reached at the moment.
-We are investigating the matter.
 \
-**Status:** The outage is being investigated.
+**Status:** The outage is being simulated for testing purposes.